Puerto Rico takes pride in having the longest holiday season in the world.

 Boricuas don’t fa la la la la, they le lo lai during Christmas time!
 Music is a key aspect of Navidad, and there are different types of songs played around the Island throughout the season.
 The most popular are aguinaldos (which literally means gift), folk-style songs that can be of secular or religious themes.
 Another prominent genre is villancicos, which are religious Christmas tunes that feature Catholic figures and that are derived from Spanish culture.
 Lastly, trovas is the art of song improvisation that will take you to yesteryear.
 It emerged from jíbaros (the ancient Puerto Rican farmer) who would play music and invent songs on the spot and, still to this day, trovadores delight crowds with their talent.
 Other genres of music, such as bomba and plena are also commonly sung by Puerto Ricans during the festive season.

-A family sits together by the Christmas tree to play some holiday music.
+A Puerto Rican family gathers by the Christmas tree to celebrate Puerto Rico Christmas traditions with holiday music.

 In Puerto Rico, Nochebuena trumps Christmas Day.